ArthurZey/arthurzey.github.io/_pages/stubs/grammar-and-language.md

   * Rio Grande
   * Vallejo
   * Dubois
-* "none are" versus "none is"; "any are" versus "any is"
+* "none are" versus "none is"; "any are" versus "any is"; "a number of us are" versus "a number of us is"
 * singular "they"
 * singular "data"
   * shorthand for "item of data"?